facelessuser/wcmatch/docs/src/markdown/fnmatch.md

 > be treated as a [`NEGATE`](#negate) pattern (even if `!(` doesn't yield a valid `EXTMATCH` pattern).
 To
 > negate a pattern that starts with a literal `(`, you must escape the bracket: `!\(`.

+> [!warning]
+> When using extended glob patterns, groups are translated from glob groups to regular expression groups: `+(...)` ->
+> `(...)+`, and so they are susceptible to the same kinds of performance based exploits that can occur in normal
+> regular expression.
+Be thoughtful about the patterns you create with these groups, and if in important, time critical
+> production systems, if the risk is not tolerable, do not enable.
+Read more about performance based issues in Regular
+> Expressions [here][regular-expression-redos].

 #### `fnmatch.CAPTURE, glob.TC` {: #capture}

 > [!new] New 11.0